Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 ## Benchmark methodology

-For the benchmark,
+Benchmarking was conducted as follows:

-aider with GPT-4o was launched in each problem's git repository with the problem statement submitted as the opening chat message from "the user."
+- Aider with GPT-4o was launched in each problem's git repository with the problem statement submitted as the opening chat message from "the user".
-After that aider runs as normal, with the following modifications:

-- Aider's suggestions were always accepted without user approval.
+- After that aider ran as normal, except all of aider's suggestions were always accepted without user approval.
 - A simple harness was used to retry the SWE Bench problem if aider produced code that wasn't *plausibly correct*.
 Plausibly correct means that aider reported that it had successfully edited the repo without causing syntax errors or breaking any *pre-existing* tests.
-- If the solution isn't plausible, the harness launches aider to try again from scratch, this time using Claude 3 Opus.
+- If the solution from aider with GPT-4o isn't plausible, the harness launches aider to try again from scratch, this time using Claude 3 Opus.
 - If no plausible solution is found after those two tries, the harness picks the "most plausible" solution with the fewest edit/lint/test problems.